Sourav-Goyal19/E-Commerce-Admin/README.md

 - 🎨 **Colors Management**: Add and manage multiple available colors for products.
 - 🛍️ **Products Management**: Add, update, and manage multiple products with advanced options for each.
 - 📑 **Orders Report**: Track and manage customer orders efficiently.
+- ⚡ **Data Caching with Redis**: Leverage Redis for efficient caching to improve app performance and response times.
 - 🌗 **Light and Dark Theme**: Toggle between light and dark modes for better user experience.
 - ⭐ **Featured Products**: Mark products as featured to display them on the store website's homepage.
 - 🗄️ **Archived Products**: Archive products without deleting them from the system.